jj1bdx/poudriere_elixir_web/README.md

 ## How to run

-* Copy static files of Poudriere to `/home/poudriere/static-html`, by:
+* Copy shared static files of Poudriere to `/home/poudriere/shared-html`, by:

 ```sh
 mkdir /home/poudriere/shared-html